webplatform/docs-wpd/Infrastructure/analysis/2014-Improvements_plan/index.md

 Infrastructure improvement plans, what’s planned and what’s done.

+== Goals ==

+The objective of this sprint is to have a separation between ''development'' (e.g. a local Vagrant VM, or code checkout), ''staging'' (i.e. a full deployment) and ''production'' (i.e. the live site) so we can test our changes in an environment without impacting the live "production" site.

+To reach this goal, we want to set in place the following changes:

+* Publish to the public all our deployment scripts, without passwords or private data
+* System listens to given git repos, send event to salt reactor
+* Salt reactor pull, and run scripts (bower, grunt, composer, etc) and makes a zip archive
+* Salt reactor launch rsync when changes are detected
+* Ensure all components works on '''webplatformSTAGING.org''' AND '''webplatform.org''' top level domains, without configuration switch
+* Ensure all VM are on Ubuntu 14.04 LTS
+* Self-contained environment at every level; In other words, staging MUST NOT use the production

+=== Expected outcome ===
+* Deploy automatically on git push (GitHub hooks) on master branch
+* Full clone of the site for each components; e.g. '''blog.webplatform.org''' (production), '''blog.webplatformstaging.org''' (staging).

 == Done ==

 * In deployment process (will improve system and refactor after the rest is ready)